abhiagar2019/SkinCancer/README.md

 # SkinCancer

-Detecting skin cancer from skimn mole images with 73.11% accuracy.
+Detecting skin cancer from skin mole images with 73.11% accuracy.
 Used 2000 images for training.

 Used Convolution Neural Network with Transfer Learning (ResNet v4).